 Students of WRIT 100:

 Students place themselves in sections of Writing Seminar for First-Years (WRIT 100) during registration time.
 Each section has a distinct topic.
 Sufficient spaces in WRIT 100 sections are always offered each fall and winter to guarantee a place for each first-year student.
 Students and advisers must NOT postpone WRIT 100 for the sophomore year.
 Students other than first-years will have last choice in the winter.
-You can review the descriptions for all the WRIT 100 courses in WebAdvisor: https://go.wlu.edu/webadvisor.
+You can review the descriptions for all the WRIT 100 courses in in Self-Service: http://go.wlu.edu/selfservice.

 Guidance for sophomores and transfer students who have not taken college writing: You are unlikely to be exempted from the requirement without a college writing course.
 When you register for a section of the Writing Seminar for First-Years (WRIT 100), you will be placed on the waitlist because you are not a first-year student.
-Please see the Director of the Writing Program or the chair of the English Department immediately in order to gain admission to a First-Year Writing Seminar section.
+Please see the Director of the Writing Program immediately in order to gain admission to a First-Year Writing Seminar section.
 You may have to wait until winter term.